louis-mulder/Xpra-VDI-Netes/README.md

  See also the content of .../demo-xpra/common/cms/ansible/playbooks/demo-xpra-client.yaml in the first lines.

- Step 3: (optional)

- Install Multus, go to the subdir multus adjust when necessary the yaml-files such as namespace and NIC names.
-Perform a kubectl apply -f multus-daemonset-thick.yml and kubectl apply -f xpra-dhcp-mdns.yml.
- Restart the proxy with kubectl -n <namespace eq: demo-xpra) delete pod xpra-proxy-XXXXX>

- Step 4:
+ Step 6:

  Test  with a Xpra client
- On the client search for the Python file client_base.py and change TIMEOUT_EXTRA=10 to the value 90. (this is the only change!!!)
+ On the client search for the Python file client_base.py and change TIMEOUT_EXTRA=10 to the value 90.
 To startup a pod with Xpra will take more time.
 Especially the first time (downloading image), if it happens try a attach a few minutes later.
 Or use kubect -n demo-xpra get pod -o wide on the kubemaster to see what is happening.

- xpra start-desktop --start=xfce4-session and cross your fingers.
+ xpra start-desktop ssh://<service ip-address:2222> --start=xfce4-session and cross your fingers.

  Multihomed.